 Photographer Russell Lee took these photos of Meriden, Conn., in October 1939 for the Farm Security Administration.
 President Franklin Roosevelt started the FSA in 1937 as part of the New Deal.
 It aimed to fight rural poverty.

 The agency then hired 11 photographers to record the plight of poor farmers.
-Some of the most famous Depression-era photographers (including Lee) got their start at the FSA: Walker Evans, Dorothea Lange, and Gordon Parks.
+Some of the most famous Depression-era photographers (including Lee) got their start at the FSA.
+They included Walker Evans, Dorothea Lange and Gordon Parks.

 Meriden, Conn., was the biggest manufacturer of silver tableware in the world during the 1930s and 1940s.
-International Silver had been formed in 1898 by independent New England silversmiths and grew through acquisitions.
+Independent New England silversmiths started International Silver in 1898, and it grew through acquisitions.
 The Meriden-Wallingford area was transformed into a center of silver craftsmanship.
 Silverware production peaked in the late 1930s, but then lines of business were discontinued or sold.

 You just have to wonder if the fellow raking leaves went to the dance that night.